roots-id/cardano-anoncreds/cardano-anoncred-methods.md

 # Cardano Anoncred Method

-## Identifiers for Anoncreds Objects
+## Identifiers for Anoncred Objects

-The identifiers used to identify Anoncreds Objects should follow the [DID-Linked Resources Specification](https://wiki.trustoverip.org/display/HOME/DID-Linked+Resources+Specification) defined at the Utility Foundry Working Group at Trust Over IP ([ToIP](https://trustoverip.org)).
+The identifiers used for Anoncreds Objects should follow the [DID-Linked Resources Specification](https://wiki.trustoverip.org/display/HOME/DID-Linked+Resources+Specification) defined at the Utility Foundry Working Group at Trust Over IP ([ToIP](https://trustoverip.org)).
 The aim of that specification is to define how DID URLs can act as persistent identifiers for referencing and retrieving Resources (such as data schemas, interface definitions, governance documents, or policy definitions).

-Cardanon Anoncreds Objects will have the following format:
+Cardanon Anoncred Objects should have the following format:
 `{publisherDID}/resources/{objectId}`

-Since objects are stored in Cardano Blockcahain as transaction metadata, the objectId is defined as the transaction hash of the transaction used to publish the metadata on the blockchain.
-That way simplify the reference and lookup of the object/transaction in the blockchain.
+Anonced Objects must be stored in Cardano Blockcahain as transaction metadata, and to simplify reference and lookup the `objectId` is defined as the transaction hash of the transaction used to publish that metadata on the blockchain.

 ## Cardano Anoncred Objects
-Cardano Anoncred Objects are stored as transaction metadata in the Cardano blockchain and consist of a JSON object with two main parts: the ResourceObject  itself and the ResourceObjectMetadata as in the following example:
+The Cardano Anoncred Objects stored as transaction metadata consist of a JSON object with two parts: the `ResourceObject` itself and the `ResourceObjectMetadata` as in the following example:

 ```
 {